If you've ever felt the frustration of managing multiple online accounts, whether…

 To use the retail kit and manage your inventory, you need to activate Shopify’s payments and own a digital Shopify store.

-Taking payments incurs a 2.7% credit card rate, and Shopify’s cheapest plan, Shopify Lite, costs $ 9 per month.
+Taking payments incurs a 2.7% credit card fee, and Shopify’s cheapest plan, Shopify Lite, costs $ 9 per month.

 Which Offers a Better Bargain for POS Hardware?